Silhouette criterion clustering evaluation object

 List of the number of proposed clusters for which to compute criterion values, stored as a vector of positive integer values.

-Logical flag for excluded data, stored as a column vector of logical values.
-If Missing equals true, then the corresponding value in the data matrix x is not used in the clustering solution.
+Logical flag for excluded data, stored as a column vector of

 Optimal number of clusters, stored as a positive integer value.

 Data used for clustering, stored as a matrix of numerical values.

 |compact||Compact clustering evaluation object|

 The silhouette value for each point is a measure of how similar

 that point is to points in its own cluster, when compared to points

 in other clusters.
 The silhouette value for the

 Si = (bi-ai)/ max(ai,bi)